hpreston/cicd_learning_lab/cicd_stage_1.md

         - env
     ```

 2. Add a new line to the file that will send an informational notice to the Spark room (identified by the roomId stored in the secrets file) that a new build has started.
 This command uses curl to send an API call to Cisco Spark.
-Within the command we reference the variables in the secrets file with **$$SPARK_TOKEN** reference.
+    1. **NOTE: You can simply copy and paste the contents from below directly into your file.
+The notation of _$$VARIABLE_ references details stored encrypted within the .drone.sec file.
+Do NOT replace them with clear text credentials.**

     ```
     build:
       image: python:2